Summary: Discover our selection of salted cod at Bacalalo.

 - Aromatic and taste profile

-- Smart buying strategies
+- Smart shopping strategies

-- Point of sale verification
+- Verification at point of sale

 - Indicators of freshness and quality

-Why can confusing ling with cod ruin your dish?
+Why confusing ling with cod can ruin your dish

-Comparative anatomy: infallible visual keys
+Comparative anatomy: infallible visual clues

 Body structure and proportions